 We can test the assertion that a spring-mass-damper should serve as our fundamental model for a WEC by considering experimental data for the WaveBot and FOSWEC.
 Figure 6 shows a Bode plot of two models WaveBot's impedance.
-The blue curve in Figure 6 shows a nonparametric model of the WaveBot's impedance obtained from wave tank data; the red curve is a 2nd-order transfer function of the form
+The blue curve in Figure 6 shows a nonparametric model of the WaveBot's impedance obtained from wave tank data; the red curve is a $2^{nd}$ -order transfer function of the form

-&lt;sup>3Bode plots are a powerful tool for analyzing system dynamics; the upper axes shows the magnitude (in decibels) and the lower plots shows phase.
+&lt;sup>3Bode plots are a powerful tool for analyzing system dynamics; the upper axes show the magnitude (in decibels) and the lower axes show phase.
 The frequency is shown in log form on the horizontal axis.

 Figure 4: Wave energy devices considered herein.
+Arrows show degrees-of-freedom.